AstrobioMike/NASA-GeneLab-working/Metagenomics/Assembly-based/GL-DPPD-XXXX.md

 **Output files and/or types:**

-* tsv, table with combined gene coverage, annotaiton, and taxonomy info
+* tsv, table with combined gene coverage, annotation, and taxonomy info

 <br>